How Dangerous Is Genetic Engineering (GMOs)?

 In fact, the implementation of GMOs does not always reduce the need for herbicides in the long run, and may actually augment it.

-For example, Monsanto’s widespread line of Roundup Ready crops was specifically developed to be resistant to glyphosate, the active ingredient in their patented broad-spectrum systemic herbicide (Roundup).
-Glyphosate is now routinely applied to a wide variety of crops such as soy, corn, sugar beets, and cotton.
+For example, Monsanto’s developed a widespread line of Roundup Ready crops specifically resistant to glyphosate, which is the active ingredient in their patented herbicide, Roundup.
+Glyphosate, a broad-spectrum systemic herbicide, is now routinely applied to a wide variety of crops such as soy, corn, sugar beets, and cotton.
 However, the widespread use of this chemical has forced nature to adapt, giving rise to herbicide-resistant superweeds.

 It is no surprise that chemicals designed to kill living organisms can also harm other “non-target” species.
 Herbicides often impact the entire surrounding ecosystem—especially the insect population.
-The plant-killing toxins also damage the soil’s living organisms, including beneficial bacteria and fungi, leading to an overall decrease in crop yield.
+The plant-killing toxins also damage the soil’s living organisms.
+These include beneficial bacteria and fungi, leading to an overall decrease in crop yield.

-There is no conclusive data on the benefits of GMOs, and ardent support for this practice tends to come from biotech companies that stand to benefit from the proliferation and sales of these crops.
-It is not clear that these corporations are indeed trying to tackle world hunger, as some would argue.
+There is no conclusive data on the benefits of GMOs.
+In fact, ardent support for this practice tends to come from biotech companies.
+These big companies stand to benefit from the proliferation and sales of these crops.
+It is not clear that these corporations are actually trying to tackle world hunger, as some would argue.

 The bottom line is that the full extent of the consequences of producing and consuming GMOs is largely unknown.
 If anything, our lack of knowledge and understanding should inspire a sensible amount of precaution.

-The following are some practices we can integrate into our routines to aim to keep our eating habits as clean as possible:
+The following are some practices we can integrate to keep our eating habits as clean as possible:

 - Buy organic